Skip links

 June 6, 2024

-In lunar orbit, the docking between the ascent module and the orbital transfer module of the Chang’e 6 probe took place successfully.
+In lunar orbit, the docking between the Chang’e 6 probe’s ascent module and orbital transfer module occurred successfully.
 The rock and regolith samples were transferred into the capsule located inside the transfer module.

 June 6, 2024